Characteristics of a Good Listener

 Practice Emotional Awareness

 Recognize/identify the emotions the speaker may be experiencing and the emotions we are experiencing during the conversation.
 This is where those active and mindful listening skills can be so helpful.
-Stay present, reflect, ask clarifying questions, empathize.
+Stay present, reflect, ask clarifying questions, and empathize.
 Try to see the topic from their perspective.

 The Speaker’s Emotions: Pay attention beyond their words.
 What is their tone of voice?
 Something said enthusiastically could mean something different than the same thing spoken out of frustration.
 Pay attention to the tone of voice, facial expression, and body language to help understand what those words actually mean, and what emotions might be behind them.